 - Coconut oil: Use this or another oil for cooking.

 - Freshly made coconut milk: This is best for cook-up rice.
 I buy grated frozen coconut, add water, blend it, and then strain for easy coconut milk.
-However, for a long time I couldn’t find fresh or frozen coconut and used canned coconut milk diluted with 2 cups of water instead.
+However, you can also used canned coconut milk diluted with 2 cups of water instead.

 - Water: Used for moisture.